PyBioProx/PyBioProx/paper/main.md

 and 3D immunofluorescent microscopy datasets.
 We have also suggested a set of new measurements to describe the relative spatial colocalization of these fluorescent objects (PD<sub>mean</sub>, PD<sub>median</sub> & PD<sub>max</sub>).
-These metrics appear to have a strong capacity to accurately describe ground-truth colocalization values (**fig**).
+These measurements appear to have a strong capacity to accurately describe ground-truth colocalization values (**fig**).
 PD<sub>mean</sub> in particular was highly consistent in its ability to identify known increases in % colocalization.

 The applicability of PyDist analysis to make biological relevant observations was then assessed.
-Using the PD<sub>mean</sub> metric, we were able to identify significant differences in the colocalization of _S. aureus_ with a marker of an intracellular compartment at early and late timepoints.
+Using the PD<sub>mean</sub> measurement, we were able to identify significant differences in the colocalization of _S. aureus_ with a marker of an intracellular compartment at early and late timepoints.
 These observations were confirmed by blinded manual analyses.
-Traditional pixel- based measures of colocalization such as Manders and Pearsons coefficients were not capable of identifying these differences.
 Collectively these results suggest that PyDist analysis and the perimeter distance (PD) measurements described in this paper can function as a powerful means of analysing the relative spatial colocalization of fluorescent biomakers.